Fast Agent-Based Simulation Framework with Applications to Reinforcement Learning and the Study of Trading Latency Effects: Example case study-- processing delay in market dynamics

 The behaviour of our trading agent is similar to the behaviour presented in \cite{bouchaud2002statistical} that has been previously shown to be able to reconstruct the LOB's shape to be resembling the one of real LOBs of highly liquid stocks on the Paris Bourse.
 The behavior presented in \cite{bouchaud2002statistical} is further adjusted by some features of the behaviour presented in \cite{farmer2006random}, which has been shown to be able to explain some of the dynamic properties of the LOB, including the variance of the bid-ask spread.
 For a detailed specification of the agents' behaviour we refer the reader to \cite{maxeGitHub}.

-According to the L1 information available to the trader at the time it is making the decision (which may be outdated due to the communication delay between the trader and the exchange), each trader places both market and not immediately marketable limit orders according to a Poisson process with rate $r_{\text{p}}$, with the fraction of the market orders $f_{\text{m}}$ being a parameter of the simulation.
-The simulation was run for values of $f_m$ ranging from 5 to 20\%.
+According to the L1 information available to the trader at the time they are making the decision (which may be outdated due to the communication delay between the trader and the exchange), each trader places both market and not immediately marketable limit orders according to a Poisson process with rate $r_{\text{p}}$, with the fraction of the market orders $f_{\text{m}}$ being a parameter of the simulation.

 Each order has lifetime distributed according to the exponential distribution with mean $t_{\text{l}}$ that was a parameter of the simulation.
-The simulation was run for values of $t_{\text{l}}$ from 200- to 3200-times $t_{\text{p}} = \frac{1}{r_{\text{p}}}$.
 Thus, the stream of the cancellation orders can be thought of as a marked Poisson process with rate $r_{\text{c}} = \frac{1}{l_{\text{o}}}$ and where the marking probability is inversely proportional to the number of orders in the LOB.
 The price of the order is drawn from the empirical power-law distribution relative to the best price at the time of observation.

 We define the \emph{processing delay} $d$, or simply \emph{delay} to be the duration between the time the information about the state of the limit order book is produced for trading agents and the time when the exchange processes the agent's order against the LOB.
-This time includes the two-way latency between the agent and the exchange, the time it takes the exchange to process the queue of incoming orders, and decision time on the trader's side.
+This time includes the two-way latency between the agent and the exchange, the (simulation) time it takes the exchange to process the queue of incoming orders, and decision time on the trader's side.
 Furthermore, taking the zero-intelligence approach to model the trading and the limit order book as a whole, the processing delay can also be thought of as encapsulating the time it takes the trader to decide whether and how to trade and possibly evaluating their strategy given the information becoming available during that time, and we we shall use this fact when interpreting our findings.
 We also define \emph{greed} $g$ to be the size of a large market order expressed as a fraction of the total volume (i.e., considering the volume of all price levels) in the queue it is meant to be executed against.